latex3/fontspec/README.markdown

 - v2.1c (2010/10/13)

+    * New documentation for defining custom kerning and ligatures when using LuaLaTeX.
-    * Fix bug when defining bold italic fonts by filename
+    * Fix bug when defining bold italic fonts by filename.
     * Avoid infinite loop when the Latin script is requested for a font that does not contain it.
 TODO: a suitable fallback script should be chosen; right now we just ignore the script selection.